-The new, slightly higher limits for tax-exempt gifts and estates for 2013 give some investors another good reason to look at the role of trusts in helping them achieve their financial goals.
+The 2014 inflation adjustment to the federal estate tax exclusion gives some investors another good reason to look at the role of trusts in helping them achieve their financial goals.
 Circumstances differ from family to family, but one clear fact is emerging: Trusts remain an important tool in many situations—and for a range of reasons.

-“The new federal estate and gift tax laws are providing an incentive for families to take a fresh look at their estate planning and wealth transfer strategies,” says Kevin Bartlett, president of Fidelity Personal Trust Company.
+“The increase in the federal estate tax exclusion to $5,340,000 per person, coupled with the annual gift tax exclusion remaining at $14,000, are providing incentives for families to take a fresh look at their estate planning and wealth transfer strategies,” says Kevin Bartlett, president of Fidelity Personal Trust Company.
 “Many people are surprised to learn that there are many benefits to having a trust other than potential tax savings.”

 The changing landscape

-The fiscal cliff deal raised the lifetime gift and estate tax exclusions slightly, from $5,120,000 in 2012 to $5,250,000 in 2013, and increased the estate and gift tax rate from 35% to 40%.
-In addition, Congress created “portability” of the federal estate tax exemptions.
-This means that a spouse can scoop up any unused portion of the federal estate tax exemption from his or her deceased partner, bringing the effective exemption amount per married couple to $10.5 million.
-The total gift tax exemption for a married couple is also $10.5 million.
+In 2014, the lifetime gift and estate tax exclusion increased to $5,340,000, while the top tax rates remain at 40%.
+In addition, “portability” of the federal estate tax exclusion continues.
+This means that a spouse can capture any unused portion of the federal estate tax exclusion from his or her deceased partner, bringing the effective exclusion amount per married couple to $10,680,000.
+The total gift tax exclusion for a married couple is also $10,680,000.
 For individuals who have remarried, portability is limited to only the most recently deceased spouse.

 Understanding the benefits of trusts